Him188/yamlkt/README.md

 ## Learn to use

 #### Serialize / deserialize with compiled serializers
-This approach is the most fast and recommended way as the type is already provided.
+This approach is fastest and recommended way as the type is already provided.
 ```kotlin
 @Serializable
 data class Test(